You're invited to review and make a submission on the Teralba to Toronto Climate Resilience Plan before 31 July 2025.

 On the north-western side of Lake Macquarie, the T2T area offers a great lifestyle, where residents can enjoy living close to the lake and bushland.

-However, climate risk studies identify suburbs included in this plan as some of the most at-risk locations in the Lake Macquarie local government area to the impacts of climate hazards.
+However, climate risk studies identify these suburbs as some of the most at-risk locations in the Lake Macquarie local government area to the impacts of climate hazards.

 Climate resilience is the capacity to prepare for, respond to, and recover from the impacts of climate hazard events and/or trends to try to minimise negative impacts on societal wellbeing, the economy and the environment.